SkylineCommunications/dataminer-docs/connector-help/connector_help/Aurora_Networks_Node_NC4000_Single_DT_REV_A.md

 # Aurora Network Node NC 4000 Single DT REV A

-The Aurora Network Node NC4000 Single DT REV A driver is a DVE created by the Aurora Network CX3001 driver.
+The Aurora Network Node NC4000 Single DT REV A connector is a DVE created by the Aurora Network CX3001 connector.

 It is created for every Digital Transceiver Module Revision A Type that is part of the NC 4000 chassis.
 The types that are defined as Type A are: